cilium/design-cfps/hubble/README.md

 # Hubble CFP

-This folder is dedicated to CFPs that proposes a change to multiple SIGs, and cannot be placed in it's own SIG folder (for example, Cilium or Tetragon).
+This folder is dedicated to CFPs that proposes a change to multiple SIGs, and cannot be placed in it's own appropriate folder (for example, Cilium or Tetragon).

 CFPs in this folder must have a Cilium Committer approve it in order for it reach the `Provisional` status.